One event on June 7, 2018 at 8:00am

 This is a three-week program with approximately 10 weeks between each week and therefore spans approximately 7 months in total.
 (See dates below).
 Each week builds on the previous one.
 This course holds the attendee accountable for learning the didactic material and scanning technique in the form of daily quizzes, final written and practical exams as well as scanning homework between each of the 3 weeks.

 To successfully pass this course, participants must complete homework consisting of imaging studies on dogs and cats, and they must submit the images electronically in DICOM format for instructor review and feedback.
-Individuals are highly encouraged to contact the Academy prior to enrolling in the course to confirm that their ultrasound equipment is capable of submitting these studies.
 After an individual registers for this course, they will be contacted by an Applications Specialist to facilitate connectivity set up prior to the first day of class.
 Applicants are expected to be available for this.

 Individuals involved in this program should be 100% committed to lifelong learning in cardiac ultrasound.
 Hands-on scanning practice is a vital part of becoming and remaining proficient in this modality, thus the homework portion of this course is considered to be one of the most important.
 Completing the homework assignments will take time and commitment, and adequate planning by the attendee.
 The attendee can expect to spend about 2 hours per week on their homework studies.
 The homework is a mandatory requirement.
 If assigned echocardiographic exams are not completed each week, the attendee will be dropped from the course.